droonga/droonga.org/tutorial/plugin-development/adapter/index.md

 ### Directory Structure

 Assume that we are going to add a new plugin to the system built in the [basic tutorial][].
-In that tutorial, Groonga engine was placed under `engine` directory.
+In that tutorial, Droonga engine was placed under `engine` directory.

 Plugins need to be placed in an appropriate directory.
 Let's create the directory: